 Anne H. Zachry, PhD, OTR/L

-COVID-19, you may be looking for new ways to entertain and play with your young child.
+Looking for new ways to entertain and play with your young child?
 Thankfully, all you need is loving attention and some basic household items.

 Try these time-tested activities, suggested by age, and let the fun happen!